JoaoPontes98/CS4015-Project/README.md

 The app's documentation provides a more in depth look at the functions, how to use the app, how the app functions, and what design patterns it utilizes.
 It can be found in the  doc folder.

 Created by Will Leonard and Joao Pontes.

+# Running this Project
+Running this project requires compiling and running the main App.java file.
+To do this:
+1. Download or pull this git repository to your local computer: `git pull origin main`
+2. Navigate to the src/ folder: `cd src`
+3. Compile the project: `javac App.java`
+4. Run the app: `java App`